Committee of Concerned Scientists: Activities

 The Committee issues an annual report about cases of abuse of academic freedom and human rights of scientists and scholars around the world.

 Members

 Prominent scientists who served on the CCS include a substantial number of Nobel Prize winners, such as Paul Flory, Gerhard Herzberg, David Baltimore, Owen Chamberlain, Jerome Karle, Walter Kohn, John Charles Polanyi, Charles Hard Townes, Steven Weinberg, Rosalyn Sussman Yalow, and others.

-Mathematical physicist Joel Lebowitz has been the long-term co-chair of the CCS.
-Sophie Cook, a retired government lawyer and mediator, has served as executive director from 2008 to 2015, dividing her time between New York City and Washington, D.C.
-Her successor and current executive director is Carol Susan Valoris.
+Mathematical physicist Joel Lebowitz has been the long-term co-chair of the CCS, alongside the other three current co-chairs: physicist Eugene Chudnovsky, psychiatrist Walter Reich, and chemist Alexander Greer.
+Sophie Cook, a retired government lawyer and mediator, served as executive director from 2008 to 2015.
+Her successor was Carol Susan Valoris, who was employed as executive director from 2015 to 2023.
+The current executive director is Alexandra Bender.